 The CARES Act extends unprecedented student loan relief for federal student loan borrowers.
 New benefits to borrowers with federally owned student loans include:

-- Suspension of all interest charges for the same period—no accruing interest means your student loan balance won’t increase, and you won’t pay for this pause in payments (if you do choose to continue making payments, it can be a chance to pay down your principal or previously accrued interest, if you have any)
+- Suspension of all interest charges for the same period—no accruing interest means that your student loan balance won’t increase, and you won’t pay for this pause in payments (if you do choose to continue making payments, it can be a chance to pay down your principal or any previously accrued interest)

 - Forbearance toward satisfying payment requirements for Public Service Loan Forgiveness, forgiveness offered through income-driven repayment plans, and student loan rehabilitation

-The CARES Act relief has proven substantial enough that several private lenders, such as Citizens Bank and SoFi, advise borrowers considering refinancing to take these benefits into consideration when deciding whether to refinance.
+The CARES Act relief has proven to have been substantial enough that several private lenders, such as Citizens Bank and SoFi, advise borrowers who are considering refinancing to review these benefits when deciding whether to refinance.

-With no interest and no payments, borrowers save by leaving their federally owned student loans as is—at least until Sept.
-30, 2021.
+With no interest and no payments, borrowers save by leaving their federally owned student loans as they are—at least until January 31, 2022.

 Other Long-Term Benefits You’d Be Giving Up

 While the CARES Act has provided key student loan relief, it didn’t cover all federal student loans.
-Some—including Federal Family Education Loans (FFEL) and Perkins loans— are guaranteed by the Department of Education (DOE) but owned by private lenders.
+Some—including Federal Family Education Loans (FFEL) and Perkins loans—are guaranteed by the U.S. Department of Education but owned by private lenders.

-On March 31, 2021, the DOE announced it would grant the same waivers for FFEL afforded to other federal student loans.
-That means 0% interest and no payments due between March 13, 2020, and Sept.
-30, 2021.
-Any payments made can be refunded upon request and any wages or tax refunds garnished will be returned.
+On March 31, 2021, the Department of Education announced that it would grant the same waivers for FFEL afforded to other federal student loans.
+That means 0% interest and no payments due between March 13, 2020, and the latest extension of the pause through January 31, 2022.
+Any payments made can be refunded upon request, and any wages or tax refunds garnished will be returned.
 In addition, the loans will be restored to current status, with credit bureaus notified to remove any delinquency reports from credit reports.

-If your student loans aren’t eligible for coronavirus relief or the current student loan relief runs out, you can still benefit from other federal student loan protections.
-Refinancing a federal student loan, on the other hand, means losing these protections you might need right now.
+If your student loans aren’t eligible for coronavirus relief, or if the current student loan relief runs out, you can still benefit from other federal student loan protections.
+Refinancing a federal student loan, on the other hand, means losing these protections, which you might need right now.

 Forbearance and Deferment